touseef0707/playfair-cipher-2.0/README.md

 ### Encryption Process

-1. **Message Preparation**:
+1. **Password Preparation**:
    - Preserves case information for later restoration
-   - Replaces spaces with underscores
-   - Splits the message into digraphs (pairs of letters)
+   - Splits the password into digraphs (pairs of letters)
    - Inserts the filler character 'X' between repeated letters in a pair
-   - Adds the filler character 'X' if the message has an odd number of characters
+   - Adds the filler character 'X' if the password has an odd number of characters

 2. **Encryption Rules**:
    - Same Row: If both characters are in the same row, replace with characters to the right